conda/conda/docs/source/build_tutorials/app.rst

 B. App does not appear on the home pane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Check that the conda package has been uploaded to your Anaconda.org channel.
+Check that the conda package has been uploaded to your Anaconda Cloud channel.

 Check that your channel has been added to the Channels list.

 You may have to remove your ``.anaconda/navigator`` directory and restart Navigator.

-On Windows, Linux and Mac this directory in your Home directory.
+On Windows, OS X, and Linux this directory is in your Home directory.

 C. App does not launch
 ~~~~~~~~~~~~~~~~~~~~~~